 Liferay's Logging System

 Liferay uses Log4j extensively to implement logging for nearly every class in the portal.
-If you need to debug something specific while a system is running, you can use the Control Panel to set logging levels by class dynamically.
+If you need to debug something specific while a system is running, you can use the Admin portlet to set logging levels by class dynamically.

-To view the log levels, go to the Control Panel, click Server Administration in the Server section, and then click the Log Levels tab.
+To view the log levels, select the Server tab, then the Log Levels tab.

 You will then see a paginated list of logging categories.
 These categories correspond to Liferay classes that have log messages in them.
 By default, all categories are set to display messages only if there is an error that occurs in the class.
 This is why you see ERROR displayed in all of the drop down list boxes on the right side of the portlet.